 Your IT support company may be able to help you set up an effective support process.
 They will almost certainly have worked with clients in a similar position, so don’t be afraid to ask for assistance.

-Log computer support requests
+Log IT support requests

 You should be able to establish whether your support provider is responding promptly and sticking to your service level agreement.
 By monitoring the number of support requests and the time spent dealing with them, you should also be able to calculate whether you are getting value from your support contract.